Abled-Taha/UPM/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 There are many great Password Managers available out-there having more features than this application and I even recommend using those ones as your main Password Manager, however, I just started this project as a hobby and I am working on it so, if you want to try it, you are more than welcome to.
-This Project started as a "Random Password Generator" [here](https://github.com/Abled-Taha/Random-Password-Generator-GUI), It then evolved into a Password Manager but it still was made poorly & was not made for managing passwords but just for randomly generating new passwords.
+This Project started as a [**Random Password Generator**](https://github.com/Abled-Taha/Random-Password-Generator-GUI), It then evolved into a Password Manager but it still was made poorly & was not made for managing passwords but just for randomly generating new passwords.
 I then, started the next generation of this project, carefully choosing the features I want in it, what will be it's limitaions & carefully choosing the technologies it will use.
 It came to be known as [UPM](https://github.com/Abled-Taha/upm), The Ultimate Password Manager.

 ### Features
 * Managing Passwords in separate Accounts